KarolDuracz/scratchpad/Hello World Drivers/demo2/README.md

 8. If you want to run again -> open run.bat > then create service "sc create..." > then watch DbgView > start service ...

 <hr>
 In "privileged.asm" you can execute a sequence of asm code and do an "insert" into the main code as shown by the CLI operation.
 You just have to do RET because there is a CALL before.
 But on this picture I do test to check EFLAGS (https://en.wikipedia.org/wiki/FLAGS_register) using (https://learn.microsoft.com/en-us/cpp/intrinsics/readeflags?view=msvc-170).
 This is only introduce... how to get access to these instructions.
+But EFLAGS in this demo don't show IOPL bit.
+Only first 10 bit max, for first test 0x282 and for second after CLI 0x82.
+This is only bytes 0-9.<br /><br />

 ![dump](https://github.com/KarolDuracz/scratchpad/blob/main/Hello%20World%20Drivers/demo2/17112024%20-%20pic3%20-%20eflags.png?raw=true)